BGXTechnology/BGX/BGXPlatform/README.md

 License
 -------

-Hyperledger Sawtooth-bgx software is licensed under the [Apache License Version 2.0](LICENSE) software license.
+Sawtooth-BGX software is licensed under the [Apache License Version 2.0](LICENSE) software license.

-Hyperledger Sawtooth documentation in the [docs](docs) subdirectory is licensed under a Creative Commons Attribution 4.0 International License.
+Sawtooth-BGX documentation in the [docs](docs) subdirectory is licensed under a Creative Commons Attribution 4.0 International License.
 You may obtain a copy of the license at: http://creativecommons.org/licenses/by/4.0/.